 I always knew you

-In your mothers arms
+In your mother's arms

-I have called your name
+I have called her name

-I have an idea
+I've an idea

 Placed in your mind

-To be a better man
+To be a better man,

 I've made a crown for you

-Put it in your room
+And put it in your room

-And when the bridegroom comes
+And when the bride groom comes

-There will be noise
+There will be noise.

-There will be glad
+And there will be glad

-And a perfect bed
+And the perfect bed

 And when you write a poem

-I know the words
+I know the words,

 I know the sounds